 Our Compensation Committee is currently comprised of Messrs.
 Ehrlich and Sokolow, with Mr. Sokolow serving as the Chairman, both of whom were determined by the Board to be independent of Clarus.
-The Compensation Committee does not meet on a regular basis, but only as circumstances require.
-The Compensation Committee met once during fiscal 2006.
+The Compensation Committee does not formally meet on a regular basis, but only as circumstances require.
+The Compensation Committee met once during fiscal 2007, and also held numerous informal discussions during fiscal 2007.